JohnEdwa/RTAutoSprintExtended/Readme.md

 ## Known Issues

 * Few skills block spinting simply based on the button input, and holding it down will force you to walk even when the skill is on cooldown.
 Notable ones are:
- * Artificer: Primary, Special, Utility.
+ * Artificer: Special, Utility.
- * Engineer: Secondary
+ * Huntress: Special.
- * Mercenary: Secondary, Special
- * Custom/New Survivors: Primary, Secondary, Special
+ * Custom/New Survivors: Primary, Secondary, Special.
 * MUL-T: Scrap Launcher sprints briefly between every shot which gets really annoying/nausiating.
-Reverse of the above issue, and a good example why it's done that way.
 * Acrid: M1 animation cancelling is even more annoying, as this mod immediately sprints. #Wontfix, waiting for the official one first.

 ## To-Do (hopefully)